-Capital Gains Tax applicable to Shareholders
+Capital gains tax applicable to shareholders

 Israeli law generally imposes a capital gains tax on the sale of capital assets located in Israel, including shares in Israeli resident companies, by both residents and non-residents of Israel, unless a specific exemption is available or unless a treaty between Israel and the country of the non-resident provides otherwise.
 Regulations promulgated under the Israeli Income Tax Ordinance provided for an exemption from Israeli capital gains tax for gains accrued before January 1, 2003 and derived from the sale of shares of an Industrial Company, as defined by the Industry Encouragement Law, that are traded on specified non-Israeli markets, including The NASDAQ National Market, provided that the sellers purchased their shares either in the company's initial public offering or in public market transactions thereafter.
-This exemption does not apply to shareholders who are in the business of trading securities, or to shareholders that are Israeli resident companies subject to the Inflationary Adjustments Law.
+This partial exemption does not apply to shareholders who are in the business of trading securities, or to shareholders that are Israeli resident companies subject to the Inflationary Adjustments Law.
 The Company believes that it is currently an Industrial Company, as defined by the Industry Encouragement Law.
 The status of a company as an Industrial Company may be reviewed by the tax authorities from time to time.
 There can be no assurance that the Israeli tax authorities will not deny the Company's status as an Industrial Company, possibly with retroactive effect.

-On January 1, 2003, the Law for Amendment of the Income Tax Ordinance (Amendment No.132), 2002, known as the tax reform, came into effect thus imposing capital gains tax at a rate of 15% on gains derived on or after January 1, 2003 from the sale of shares in Israeli companies publicly traded on a recognized stock exchange outside of Israel.
-This tax rate does not apply to:(1) dealers in securities;(2) shareholders that report in accordance with the Inflationary Adjustments Law; or (3) shareholders who acquired their shares prior to an initial public offering.
+On January 1, 2003, the Tax Reform came into effect thus imposing capital gains tax at a rate of 15% on gains derived on or after January 1, 2003 from the sale of shares in Israeli companies publicly traded on a recognized stock exchange outside of Israel.
+This tax rate does not apply to:

+- dealers in securities; - shareholders that report in accordance with the Inflationary Adjustments Law; or - shareholders who acquired their shares prior to an initial public offering.

 The tax basis of shares acquired prior to January 1, 2003 will be determined as the higher between the original price paid for the share and the average closing share price in the three trading days preceding January 1, 2003.
-Non-Israeli residents shall be exempt from Israeli capital gains tax on any gains derived from the sale of shares publicly traded on a stock exchange recognized by the Israeli Ministry of Finance, provided such shareholders did not acquire their shares prior to an initial public offering.
-Although it is generally believed that the NASDAQ National Market will be included in the list of recognized stock exchanges, the Israeli Minister of Finance has not yet issued a decree determining the list of such stock exchanges.
-In any event, the provisions of the tax reform shall not affect the exemption from capital gains tax for gains accrued before January 1, 2003, as described in the previous paragraph.
+Non-Israeli residents shall be exempt from Israeli capital gains tax on any gains derived from the sale of shares publicly traded on the NASDAQ National Market, provided such shareholders did not acquire their shares prior to an initial public offering and do not have a permanent establishment in Israel.
+In any event, the provisions of the Tax Reform shall not affect the exemption from capital gains tax for gains accrued before January 1, 2003, as described in the previous paragraph.